wazuh/wazuh-documentation/source/integrations-guide/index.rst

 Elastic, OpenSearch, and Splunk are software platforms designed for search, analytics, and data management.
 They are used to collect, index, search, and analyze large volumes of data in real-time and historical contexts.

-Up to Wazuh v4.5, the following integrated applications allows users to manage Wazuh and its security data using third-party platforms:
+Up to Wazuh v4.5, the following integrated applications allow users to manage Wazuh and its security data using third-party platforms:

 -  `Wazuh for Splunk <https://documentation.wazuh.com/4.5/deployment-options/splunk/splunk-app.html>`__
 -  `Wazuh for Elastic <https://documentation.wazuh.com/4.5/deployment-options/elastic-stack/index.html>`__